-Today is the first official day of hurricane season, and the time to plan and prepare is now!
-With that in mind, we want to urge pet-owners to create an evacuation plan that includes their pets!
-Pets are members of the family and should be included in all disaster preparations.
+The beginning of June signifies the start of hurricane season, and the time to plan and prepare is now!
+We want to urge pet owners to create an evacuation plan that includes their pets.
+Pets are members of your family and should be included in all disaster preparations.

 Did you know that before Hurricane Katrina, it is estimated that roughly 259,400 families owned pets in New Orleans?
 Because there was no formal evacuation plan for residents needing assistance or for those with pets, as many as 104,000 pets were left behind.
 44 percent of those that chose not to evacuate did so because they refused to leave their pets.